cypranius/Honeypot/README.md

 - **Simple passwords are fine for isolated labs** – I thought I'd forgotten my Ubuntu password, but after verifying the account existed and even resetting it once, login still failed.
 AI suggested the password hash might be corrupted.
 For an isolated lab, a simple password is sufficient.
 If you use complex passwords, store them in a password manager to avoid recovery headaches.

 ## 📸 Screenshots
-[You fill this in]

 ## 📚 References
-- [Cowrie Official Documentation](https://docs.cowrie.org/) - Complete guide for installation, configuration, and features [citation:1][citation:8]
+- [Cowrie Official Documentation](https://docs.cowrie.org/) - Complete guide for installation, configuration, and features
-- [VirtualBox Networking Modes](https://www.virtualbox.org/manual/ch06.html) - Detailed explanation of NAT, Internal Network, Host-Only, and Bridged modes [citation:2]
+- [VirtualBox Networking Modes](https://www.virtualbox.org/manual/ch06.html) - Detailed explanation of NAT, Internal Network, Host-Only, and Bridged modes
-- [authbind Manual](https://manpages.debian.org/authbind) - How to allow non-root processes to bind to privileged ports (<1024) [citation:3][citation:6]
+- [authbind Manual](https://manpages.debian.org/authbind) - How to allow non-root processes to bind to privileged ports (<1024)